 - Strawberry watermelon mojito: Add 1 cup of fresh or frozen strawberries for a berry twist that enhances both color and flavor.

-- Coconut watermelon mojito: Replace half the watermelon with coconut water or add 2 tablespoons of coconut cream for a tropical variation.
+- Coconut watermelon mojito: Replace half the watermelon with coconut water or add two tablespoons of coconut cream for a tropical variation.

 - Cucumber watermelon mojito: Add 1/4 cucumber (peeled) for an even more refreshing, spa-like drink with additional hydration benefits.